zx80/flask-simple-auth/README.md

 For checking passwords the password (salted hash) must be retrieved through `get_user_password(user)`.
-This function must be provided by the application.
+This function must be provided by the application when the module is initialized.

 The following configuration directives are available to configure `passlib` password checks: